 These are zero interest bonds issued through GOSL debt management agency, which means the interest goes to government.
-If you take bond option to apply for St Lucia citizenship the hold period is minimum 5 years (families more), after that the bond sum is fully repaid by the government.
-The original bond certificate is issued to investors.
+If you take bond option to apply for St Lucia citizenship the hold period is minimum 5 years, after that lockout period, the bond sum is fully repaid by the government.
+The original bond subscription certificate is issued to investors.

 The bond will be issued under the authority of the National Savings Development Bonds Act (Amendment) Section 3, Cap.
 15.25, and by a resolution of Parliament No. 110 of July 6th 2020, which authorized the Minister for Finance to borrow monies for public uses of the state by the issue of securities.

 12th May, 2020 pursuant to the Citizenship by Investment (Amendment) Regulations No. 73 of 2020

 Applications for citizenship of Saint Lucia can be made through an investment in the National Action Government Bonds (“NAB”).

 The bonds are non-interest bearing, and must be registered and remain in the name of the applicant for a five-year holding period from the date of first issue.

 The Principal will be repaid at maturity in, 2025 (5-year bond), 2026 (6-year bond) or 2027 (7-year bond) The Government of Saint Lucia is registrar and paying agent for the securities

 |Issuer and Address:||The Government of the Saint Lucia (GOSL)

 The Ministry of Finance, Economic Development, Growth Job Creation, Public Service and External Affairs Finance Administrative Centre